 The American Academy of Pediatric Dentistry Research Agenda

-• Clinical research: Improving diagnosis, prevention, and management of dental and craniofacial conditions (e.g., emerging dental caries management agents, precision/personalized oral health care, technologies and strategies to monitor and promote health and self-care).
+• Clinical research: Improving diagnosis, prevention, and management of oral, dental, and craniofacial conditions (e.g., emerging dental caries prevention and management agents, minimally invasive dentistry and the preservation of the natural dentition, precision/personalized oral health care, technologies and strategies to monitor and promote health and self-care).

-• Interdisciplinary research: Understanding, addressing, and eliminating oral health disparities to promote oral health (e.g., basic behavioral and social determinants of health, basic science of craniofacial development, microbiology and microbiome research, development of evidence-based public health interventions, clinical trials focusing on children and vulnerable populations, integration of dentistry into the broader health care delivery system, bioinformatics, quality of care, models of interprofessional collaboration, big data, data mining and sharing, interdisciplinary care teams, and telehealth/teledentistry).
+• Interdisciplinary research: Understanding, addressing, and eliminating oral health disparities to promote oral health (e.g., basic behavioral and social determinants of health; basic science of craniofacial development; microbiology and microbiome research; development of evidence-based public health interventions; clinical trials focusing on children and vulnerable populations; integration of dentistry into the broader health care delivery system; bioinformatics; quality of care; models of interprofessional collaboration; emerging technologies [the application of artificial intelligence {AI}, big data; data mining and analysis using machine learning with AI; and telehealth/teledentistry]).

 • Translational research: Moving scientific knowledge into practice and policy (e.g., dissemination and implementation of evidence-based care principles into clinical practice, barriers to dissemination and implementation, policy and practice partnerships).